Where are they

 (guitars) and Jay Schellen

-vocals), when Downes left for the reunion of the original band.
+(drums, backing vocals), when Downes left for the reunion of the

-John Payne name was contractually agreed with the reunion band on
+John Payne name was contractually agreed with the reunion band in

-9 May 2006, but Payne did not assemble a band until later, after
+May 2006, but Payne did not assemble a band until later, after GPS

 Payne/Govan/Schellen announced the formation of Asia Featuring John Payne,